quixio/quix-docs/docs/connect/kafka-to-apache-gobblin.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Gobblin using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Gobblin

-Apache Gobblin is a cutting-edge data integration framework that revolutionizes the way organizations collect, manage, and process large volumes of data.
-This powerful technology streamlines the data ingestion process by enabling seamless extraction, transformation, and loading operations across various sources.
-With its flexibility, scalability, and reliability, Apache Gobblin empowers businesses to efficiently handle massive amounts of data while ensuring data quality and integrity.
-This innovative tool is a game-changer for data-driven companies looking to optimize their data workflows and drive actionable insights from their data assets.
+Apache Gobblin is an open-source data integration framework that simplifies the process of ingesting large volumes of data from a variety of sources into a Data Lake.
+It provides a unified framework for managing the end-to-end data ingestion process, including data extraction, transformation, and loading.
+Apache Gobblin is designed to be scalable and fault-tolerant, making it ideal for handling large-scale data processing tasks in a reliable and efficient manner.
+Its modular architecture allows for easy customization and integration with other data processing tools and frameworks, making it a versatile solution for modern data engineering workflows.

 ## Integrations